Xinyiguo2/ECE470_Project/README.md

 * react to voice signal

 ## Project Most Recent Update :
 ### 09-21 project update 2
+* react to voice signal is mostly infeasible since there's no sensor that detect voice signal in V-REP that would be used as feedback to our robot

+### 09-21 project update 2
 * meet up and tested V-REP